School Name: Orchard Primary School

 We offer a wide variety of pastoral support for children who are encountering emotional or social difficulties.
 We have a caring, understanding team who look after our children and parents.

-Your child’s class teacher is the first person to contact with concerns about your child’s overall wellbeing.
+The child’s class teacher is the first person to contact with concerns about a child’s overall wellbeing.

 If a child has a medical need, then a detailed Care Plan is compiled by the Lead First Aider, in consultation with parents/carers and the school nurse.
 This is discussed with all staff who are involved with the child.